Viewing this page on your device?

 It may not be an official diagnosis, but it is an acknowledgement that your child is struggling to process what he or she sees, and can give you and the therapist some guidelines for intervention.

 With this article, I try to help parents understand how a visual processing disorder can affect their child.

 Click on the quick links to find some answers to your questions on this page.

-These are just a few of the signs that may suggest that your child is struggling with visual processing disorder.
+These are just a few of the signs that may suggest that your child may be struggling with visual processing.

 The symptoms depend on the type of delay and can vary greatly from child to child.